homerjam/angular-gsapify-router/README.md

         url: '/',
         views: {
             main: {
+                templateUrl: '/templates/home.html',
+                controller: 'HomeCtrl as home'
+            }
+        },
+        data: {
+            // define transitions in data object of state using `gsapifyRouter.VIEWNAME`
+            // to allow inheritance/overwriting of transition preferences gsapifyRouter.main: {
                 enter: { // when entering this state
                     incoming: { // use this transition on the incoming view
                         transition: 'slideToFromRight', // name of transition to use or 'none'
                         priority: 1 // priority determines whether to use transition of entering or leaving state },
                     outgoing: { // use this transition on the outgoing state
                         transition: 'slideToFromLeft',
                         priority: 1
                     }
                 },
                 leave: { // when leaving this state
                     incoming: { // use this transition on the incoming view
                         transition: 'slideToFromLeft',
                         priority: 1
                     },
                     outgoing: { // use this transition on the outgoing state
                         transition: 'slideToFromRight',
                         priority: 1
                     }
                 },
-                templateUrl: '/templates/home.html',
-                controller: 'HomeCtrl as home'
             }
         }
     });

 });